 I know saffron is outrageously expensive, and it’s certainly not something you use every day.
-It’s something very special for the holidays, though, and a very worthwhile splurge to get a gram or two to make a festive saffron wreath.
-I have never shared a recipe using saffron before, but it’s absolutely in my top five spices – even though it’s certainly not a pantry staple.
+It’s something very special for the holidays, though, and a very worthwhile splurge to get a gram or two to make a festive saffron bread shaped as a wreath.

 A trick to make sure the wreath has a nice looking join is to take the two strands of dough, separate them from the coil, and wrap them around the other end of the wreath where you want to make the join.
 I usually cut the anchor after my two-strand braid is completed and use that to create the join.
 So instead of trying to squash the ends together, you’re wrapping it instead and sealing underneath.
 I hope that makes sense.

 - Check your yeast: I highly recommend either buying fresh yeast for this recipe or testing your yeast beforehand!
 You don’t want to waste that precious saffron on dead yeast.

 - Add the filling back in: the dough will want to fall open a bit when you cut it, especially if your dates are cut a little big.
 Don’t worry if some of the filling falls out, you can just add it back into the dough before it rises the second time.

 - Use a light milk: a lighter milk will result in a better texture, as opposed to full-fat coconut milk from a can, for example.
 My preference is always oat milk.

 More Sweet Bread Recipes

 If you make this Saffron Bread or any other ancient grain bread recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.

 - 1 pinch saffron threads ~1/2 gram